-Gov. Jay Inslee retracts requirement that diners provide contact info to be able to dine at restaurants in Phase 2
+Gov. Jay Inslee retracts requirement that diners provide contact info when restaurants reopen

-When dining rooms in Washington state start to reopen in the coming months, restaurants will not be required to record diners’ names and phone numbers after all.
+When dining rooms in Washington start to reopen in the coming months, restaurants will not be required to record customers’ contact information after all.

-In a walk-back of a controversial component of the restaurant reopening guidance issued earlier this week, Gov. Jay Inslee’s office issued a statement on Friday evening “clarifying” that effective immediately, the state will no long require customers to provide their contact information to businesses.
+In a walk-back of a controversial component of the restaurant reopening guidance issued earlier this week, Gov. Jay Inslee’s office issued a statement on Friday evening “clarifying” that the state will not require customers to provide their contact information when they go out to eat.

-Instead, businesses are asked to still maintain a log of customers who would like to voluntarily provide their contact information.
+Instead, businesses are asked to maintain a list of customers who voluntarily do so.

-Previously, in Inslee’s list of guidelines for restaurants issued Monday night, restaurants were to keep a log for 30 days that included the name, contact information and time of visit for every diner who entered their premises.
-This, the initial guidelines stated, was to aid in contact tracing should any restaurant patron test positive for coronavirus.
-Restaurants that wanted to move to Phase 2 and reopen their dining rooms at 50% capacity were required to maintain those records for a month as well as fulfill other criteria.
+Inslee had said Monday that businesses were required to collect the name, contact information and time of visit for every diner who entered their premises.
+This, the initial guidelines stated, was to aid in contact tracing should any patron test positive for coronavirus.
+Restaurants that wanted to move to the second phase of the governor’s four-phase plan to reopen the state — allowing them to open their dining rooms at 50% capacity — were required to maintain those records for a month.

-That data collection requirement caused a public uproar and dominated headlines and morning talk shows this week, at a time when the governor wanted to focus on his four-phase plan to restart the economy.
+That data collection requirement caused an uproar this week, at a time when the governor wanted to focus on his four-phase plan to restart the economy.

 The American Civil Liberties Union (ACLU) of Washington criticized the data gathering as a risk “ to people’s fundamental rights to privacy and association.”